Taco Stuffed Zucchini Boats

 - Zucchini – Try and use ones that are about the same size.
 I pick medium-sized ones.

-- Ground beef – You can also use ground turkey!
+- Ground beef – You can also use ground turkey or ground chicken if you want!

-- Chili powder, cumin, garlic powder, and onion powder – or use your favorite taco seasoning in place of the individual spices.
+- Chili powder, cumin, garlic powder, and onion powder – You can also use your favorite taco seasoning in place of the individual spices.
+Make your own homemade taco seasoning if you want extra fresh flavor.

-- Shredded cheddar cheese – Or other cheese like pepper jack or Monterey jack.
+- Shredded cheddar cheese – Other cheese like pepper jack or Monterey jack will also work.

-- Trim the ends and slice each one in half lengthwise.
+Begin by preparing the zucchini squash.
+Trim the ends and then slice each one in half lengthwise.

-Add all of the seasoning and tomato sauce to the skillet and stir to combine.
+Add all of the seasoning and tomato sauce to the skillet of ground beef and stir to combine.
 Simmer the filling for five minutes to thicken it.

 Bake them for 20 to 25 minutes at 400°F. In the last few minutes of the baking time, sprinkle the cheese over the top.